valuable menstrual cycle information

 Menstrual, Follicular, Ovulation, Luteal

-• Menstrual Phase: Shedding of the uterine lining
+• Menstrual Phase: The shedding of the uterine lining, marking the start of the cycle.

-• Follicular Phase: Follicle development and estrogen rise
+• Follicular Phase: Follicle development occurs, with rising estrogen levels promoting the growth of ovarian follicles.

 Menstrual Hygiene